beep-projects/SystaPi/README.md

 ## Parts List

-This is what I am using for this project, but any Raspberry Pi with one WiFi and one Ethernet interface should do the job.
+This is what I am using for this project, but any Raspberry Pi with at least one Ethernet interface and a second WiFi or Ethernet interface should do the job.
 The required size of the Micro SD card depends on the amount of data you want to log.
 Logging data of one day requires ~100 MB.

 * Raspberry Pi Zero WH
 * ENC28J60 Ethernet HAT